florenceyuelin/florenceyuelin.github.io/index.md

 yet existing approaches force a trade-off between scalability and accuracy.
 Purely deterministic methods miss true matches in messy data, while fully automated probabilistic methods generate false positives that propagate silently through downstream analyses.
-In this paper, we propose a human-in-the-loop pipeline for large-scale firm record linkage built upon the <code>Splink</code> package, with diagnostic transparency as the organizing principle.
+In this paper, we propose a human-in-the-loop pipeline for large-scale firm record linkage built upon the Splink package, with diagnostic transparency as the organizing principle.
 Specifically, we combine a three-tier tokenization scheme for company names with recall-prioritizing blocking rules, and embed researcher review with auditable diagnostics throughout model training, feature selection, and threshold tuning.
 We further illustrate the pipeline by linking